MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SalesAdvanced/date-calculation-for-sales.md

   - "sv-se"
 ---
 # Date Calculation for Sales
-[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] automatically calculates the earliest possible date that an item on a sales order line can be shipped.
+ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> automatically calculates the earliest possible date that an item on a sales order line can be shipped.

  If the customer has requested a specific delivery date, then the date on which the items must be available to pick to meet that delivery date is calculated.